kutny/deepest_pit/readme.md

 php speedtest.php
 ```

-The speed test compares the original algorithm to the new one in terms of processing speed.
+The speed test compares the original algorithm (*DeepestPitOriginal.php*) to the new one (*DeepestPitLinearFaster.php*) in terms of processing speed.

 ### Compare both algorithms on random arrays of integers